 - express opinions on the aptness of course educational objectives with the career opportunities expected, on the effectiveness of the education opportunities provided in relation to the objectives identified, as well as on the benefit of offering supplementary didactic or extra-curricular activities in order to provide students with the skills necessary to enter and achieve in the workplace.

-Members of the Committee are also able to provide useful advice in terms of monitoring (thus strengthening the structure's outward accountability), as well as guidance when the content of study programmes is revised.
+Members of the Group are also able to provide useful advice in terms of monitoring (thus strengthening the structure's outward accountability), as well as guidance when the content of study programmes is revised.

 |Cinzia Alcidi||Center for European Policy Studies (CEPS), Bruxelles|